epreston/PSArborTouch/README.md

 ## Status

-_The library is function but it is still a work in progress, see [issues](https://github.com/epreston/PSArborTouch/issues) and [milestones](https://github.com/epreston/PSArborTouch/issues/milestones)_
+_This library is functional but it is still a work in progress, see [issues](https://github.com/epreston/PSArborTouch/issues) and [milestones](https://github.com/epreston/PSArborTouch/issues/milestones)_

 PSArborTouch is a drop in solution that uses a GCD to keep the main application loop free and responsive.